w1zzball/haiku/README.md

 #### Design

-Given the simplicity and clarity of the haiku form, it feels natural that the website design should be likewise minimal and unobtrusive, as such I have opted for a light and clear style and an easy to read font
+Given the simplicity and clarity of the haiku form, it feels natural that the website design should be likewise minimal and unobtrusive, as such I have opted for a  clear style and an easy to read font, I had originally planned to use a light theme but after accessibility testing I changed the styling to a darker blue hued theme for easier legibility and reduced eye-strain.

 #### Wireframes